Dashlane/dashlane-cli/README.md

 You can use `--debug` to see all the debug logs of the CLI.

-In order to disable the automatic sync while doing a command, add `--disable-auto-sync`.
+In order to disable automatic synchronization of your vault that is done every hour you can use `dcli configure disable-auto-sync true`.

 If you don't want to use the OS keychain or if you don't want the CLI to save your master password encrypted you can use `dcli configure save-master-password false`.
 If you previously had saved your master password encrypted it will delete